Oriental collection

 With a few exceptions, the works in the Oriental collection are written in non-western languages like Arabic, Hindi, Japanese, Korean, Persian, Sanskrit, Tamil, and Turkish.

-The collection closed for new acquisitions in 2012 and does not have any staff with linguistic or expert knowledge employed.
+The library closed for new acquisitions in 2012 and does not have any staff with linguistic or expert knowledge employed.

 Access to the materials